 Use the Tab and Up, Down arrow keys to select menu items.

-It is difficult to envisage a future where obesity prevalence decreases in environments that actively promote it
+It is difficult to envisage a future where health improves in environments that actively hinder it